shashikantb/localpulse/README.md

 # Set to true if SSL is required, e.g., for Google Cloud SQL, AWS RDS, Azure PostgreSQL.
 # POSTGRES_SSL=true

+# Secure key for signing user session tokens (JWTs)
+# This is crucial for production security.
+# You can generate a strong secret with the command: openssl rand -hex 32
+JWT_SECRET=your_super_secret_jwt_key_here

 # Google Generative AI API Key (if using Genkit features)
 GOOGLE_GENAI_API_KEY=your_google_genai_api_key